 The park has over 20 kilometres of mountain biking trail that connects in with the broader management vehicle network.
-The trails can be enjoyed individually, with friends or you can join a local riders club.
+The trails can be enjoyed individually, with friends or you can join a local riding club.
 Remember to choose trails suited to your riding ability.

-From Arthurs Seat Road you can access the trails quickly and easily, with single track starting from the park entrance.
-Trail information can be found at the trail head inside the gate.
-There is no potable water or toilets available.
-Please bring your own water.
+Arthurs Seat Road Carpark, 2.7km east of Arthurs Seat Lookout – from here you can access the parks’ eastern trails easily.
+Trail information can be found inside the gate.
+There are no toilets available.
+Please bring your own drinking water.

 The Mornington Peninsula Shire links several of the mountain bike trails with their roadside trail network.
 For further information contact the Shire on 1300 850 600.
 Mountain bike shuttle services and guided tours are available.